US STOCKS-Nasdaq rebounds as tech stocks stabilize after rout

 In signs of growing unease about the positioning in tech stocks, a measure of demand for protective put options in relation to call options, used to bet on upside, has risen sharply.

-Market gyrations are expected to increase in the run-up to Nov.
-3 U.S. presidential elections, with September and October also historically the most volatile two months of the year.
+Market volatility is expected to increase in the run-up to Nov.
+3 U.S. presidential election, with September and October also historically the most choppy two months of the year.

-Still, analysts said they did not expect a prolonged sell-off in U.S. stocks against the backdrop of an easy monetary policy by the Federal Reserve.

-“We will be seeing the correction in the tech stocks continue for a little bit longer, but I don’t think that we are headed for a new bear market,” said Sam Stovall, chief investment strategist at CFRA in New York.

 Later this week, the U.S. Senate also aims to vote on a drastically scaled-back Republican coronavirus aid bill, despite opposition from Democrats who are needed for any measure to be enacted into law.

-Wall Street’s fear gauge slipped further away from near three-month highs, as stock markets also shrugged off news about AstraZeneca pausing global trials of its experimental COVID-19 vaccine after an unexplained illness in a participant.

-Lululemon Athletica Inc dropped 7.2% after the yogawear maker forecast a drop in current-quarter adjusted profit due to higher marketing expenses.
+AstraZeneca Plc could resume trials for its experimental coronavirus vaccine next week, the Financial Times reported, after the British drugmaker paused global trials of its experimental COVID-19 vaccine.
+The suspension had weighed on Asian and European markets earlier in the day.

-Tiffany & Co tumbled 10.3% after French luxury goods giant LVMH warned it was set to walk away from its planned $16 billion takeover of the U.S. jeweler due to complications arising over the deal.
+Tiffany & Co tumbled 9.8% after French luxury goods giant LVMH warned it was set to walk away from its planned $16 billion takeover of the U.S. jeweler.

+Lululemon Athletica Inc dropped 8.8% after the yogawear maker forecast a drop in current-quarter adjusted profit.

-Advancing issues outnumbered decliners more than 4-to-1 on the NYSE and 3-to-1 on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.38-to-1 ratio on the NYSE and by a 1.95-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week high and one new low, while the Nasdaq recorded 20 new highs and eight new lows.
+The S&P index recorded one new 52-week highs and two new lows, while the Nasdaq recorded 23 new highs and 11 new lows.

-Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Sagarika Jaisinghani and Shounak Dasgupta
+Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Sagarika Jaisinghani, Shounak Dasgupta and Sriraj Kalluvila

 Our Standards: The Thomson Reuters Trust Principles.